Tenants calling our office will be auto-charged a service fee to their cell phone accounts!

 Filing a case in a small claims court is one thing; winning and collecting the judgment from a tenant as a landlord is a completely different ball game.
 Once the hearing is over and the judge has reached a decision, there’s still a lot of work to do to collect the small claims court judgment. ..Read More

-When a judge or jury gives a verdict in a civil trial – or when a court approves a settlement in any civil case, the court enters a formal judgment to that effect.
 Generally, in a judgment, one party is required to pay money to another party.
-However, the individual who is supposed to pay ..Read More
+However, the individual who is supposed to pay (debtor) sometimes does not pay the money due.

 When a landlord in California wins a judgment against a tenant in court such as an eviction, you get a written statement from the court which lists the judgment and the sum awarded to you in the form of damages.
 You now have to collect those damages.
 And if the thoughts of having to continue ..Read More